Your Name: Production

-Makoto Shinkai conceived the film's plot following his July 2011 visit to the fishing village of Yuriage in Natori following the 2011 Tōhoku earthquake and tsunami.
+Makoto Shinkai conceived the film's plot after his July 2011 visit to the fishing village of Yuriage in Natori, following the 2011 Tōhoku earthquake and tsunami.
 Reflecting on the devastation, he thought: "this could have been my town."
-He subsequently conceived an idea for a film in which the positions of the residents of Yuriage would be swapped with the viewers.
-During his visit, Shinkai produced various sketches, some of which have been displayed in exhibitions.
+Subsequently, he conceived an idea for a film where the positions of the residents of Yuriage would be swapped with those of the viewers.
+During his visit, Shinkai produced various sketches, some of which have been publicly exhibited.

-Shinkai delivered his initial film proposal to Toho on September 14, 2014, with the original title of Yume to Shiriseba (夢と知りせば, If I Knew It Were a Dream), derived from a line in a waka attributed to Ono no Komachi.
+Shinkai delivered his initial film proposal to Toho on September 14, 2014, with the original title of Yume to Shiriseba (夢と知りせば, If I Knew It Were a Dream), derived from a verse in a waka attributed to Ono no Komachi.
 Its title was later changed to Kimi no Musubime (きみの結びめ, Your Connection) and Kimi wa Kono Sekai no Hanbun (きみはこの世界のはんぶん, You Are Half of This World) before being finalized as Kimi no Na wa (lit.
 'Your Name is...').
-On December 31, 2014, Shinkai announced that he had been writing the film's storyboard.
+On December 31, 2014, Shinkai announced that he was writing the film's storyboard.

 Inspiration for the plot was derived from various literary works, including Shūzō Oshimi's Inside Mari, Rumiko Takahashi's Ranma ½, the Heian period tale Torikaebaya Monogatari, and Greg Egan's short story The Safe-Deposit Box.
 Shinkai also cited influence from Christopher Nolan's Interstellar (2014).
 Meanwhile, Shinkai and his team scrutinized their earlier work for reference, such as Crossroads, a television advertisement for Z-kai (2014), and 5 Centimeters per Second (2007).

-While the town of Itomori, one of the film's settings, is fictional, the film drew inspirations from real-life locations that provided a backdrop for the town.
+While the town of Itomori, one of the film's principal settings, is fictitious, the film drew inspirations from real-life locations that provided a backdrop for the town.
 These include the city of Hida and its library.

 Many locations in Your Name were based on real-life locations.
-From left to right: in Shinjuku, Shinanomachi Station pedestrian bridge, and Yotsuya Station.
+From left to right: Suga Shrine staircase in Shinjuku, the Shinanomachi Station footbridge, and the view outside of Yotsuya Station.

 Music

 The score of Your Name was composed by Yojiro Noda, the lead vocalist of the Japanese rock band Radwimps.
-Shinkai requested him to conceive its incidental music "in a way that the music will (supplement) the dialogue or monologue of the characters."
-Aside from various instrumental tracks, Your Name features four songs performed by the Radwimps:
+Shinkai requested him to conceive its incidental music "in a way that the music will [supplement] the dialogue or monologue of the characters".
+Its soundtrack was well-received by critics and audiences alike and is acknowledged as one of the factors behind the film's commercial success.
+At the 2016 Newtype Anime Awards, the music was runner-up in its "Best Soundtrack" category, with Zenzenzense being the runner-up in the "Best Theme Song" category.

+Aside from various instrumental tracks, Your Name features four songs, recorded in both Japanese and English, performed by Radwimps: